The 4 Key Components of Quality Learning Materials

 We, as facilitators of learning, need to give our clients what they’re after – not just more information, but a clear path to learning new skills and being able to go away and apply it – whether that’s online, face to face or in a blended learning environment.

-So how about we raise the standard of quality learning materials?
+So how about as a collective, we raise the standard of learning materials?

 Registered Training Organisations in Australia require teaching staff to hold an accredited Certificate IV in Training and Assessment, and major universities insist on basic training in the foundations of teaching and learning; here are a few examples of mandatory training for teaching academics at our leading Australian universities: Curtin University, Australian National University, Macquarie University.
 All their programs are slightly different but if you really look into the content, they’re all essentially the same.